RobJames44035/forth4j/README.md

 ## License

 forth4j is licensed under the Apache License 2.0.
-See the [apache-v2.0.md](apache-v2.0.md) file for more information ( _TODO here_: include the LICENSE.md file).
+See the [apache-v2.0.md](apache-v2.0.md) file for more information.

 ## Contact

-You can reach me at _TODO here_: (your email or other contact method)
+You can reach me at robert.allan.james@gmail.com

 ## Acknowledgements